 Retail food prices.
 In 2010, the Consumer Price Index (CPI) for all food increased by 0.8 percent, the lowest annual food inflation rate since 1962.
 Higher commodity and energy prices are expected to lead to a much stronger increase in retail food prices in 2011.
 For 2011, the CPI for food is currently forecast to increase by 3 to 4 percent, with the CPI for food at home increasing by 3.5 to 4.5 percent and the CPI for food away from home increasing by 3 to 4 percent.
 Higher levels of price inflation are expected across all major food categories in 2011, with most of the largest year-over-year increases in price inflation projected for livestock and dairy products.
 In 2011, the retail prices for beef, pork and dairy products are all expected to increase by 5 percent or more.
-In contrast, the CPI for dairy products went up by just 1 percent and the CPI for pork increased by 3 lightly less than 5 percent in 2010 and is forecast to increase by 6.5 to 7.5 percent in 2011.
+In contrast, the CPI for dairy products went up by just 1 percent and the CPI for beef increased by 3 percent in 2010.
+The CPI for pork increased by slightly less than 5 percent in 2010 and is forecast to increase by 6.5 to 7.5 percent in 2011.